TempusOwl/squadtools/README.md

  - Troubleshooting Section For Dealing Common Squad Bugs

 ## Why was this website created?
 I originally started creating guides for the Squad community, most notably my ~40 page SL guide.
 I wanted somewhere to host it, thus I made a basic website.
 In creating that guide I verified all data I put in it, and I found several prominent guides/resources were incorrect about ammo racking/armor combat.
 This lead me to wanting to put all the corrected facts all in once place.
-The site become much larger focus, and now my goal with squad tools is to bridge the gap between facts/stats and strategy.
+The site's focus became much larger, and now my goal with squad tools is to bridge the gap between facts/stats and strategy.
 I want SquadTools to be a resource to help both new and veteran players, alike to learn from.
+Below is full list of stuff found on the site.

 This project is not monetized in any way.